 - American Beech: Considered a modest growing shade tree, the American Beech remains an iconic option often employed as a standalone asset in direct sunlight and open space.
 Maturing to 70 feet tall and 40 feet wide, it grows at a rate of 12-24 inches annually.

-- American Elm Tree: Drought resistant and reaching heights of 130 feet, the American Elm often proves successful in recreational lands and commercial green spaces.
+- American Elm Tree: Drought resistant and reaching 130 feet, the American Elm often proves successful in recreational lands and commercial green spaces.
 It can spread to 120 feet and delivers substantial shade benefits.

 - Red Maple Trees: This mid-height option continues to enjoy popularity in suburban landscapes.
 Its red leaves provide the aesthetic value property owners cherish, and it offers a 40-foot spread when it matures.
 These attributes make the Red Maple an iconic choice for residential landscapes.

-- Red Oak: Maturing to 75 feet tall and providing a shade spread of 45 feet, the Red Oak ranks among the popular choices in terms of aesthetic value and hardiness.
+- Red Oak: Maturing to 75 feet tall and providing a shade spread of 45 feet, the Red Oak ranks among the popular choices in aesthetic value and hardiness.
 Property owners would be wise to consider soil conditions when selecting Red Oak seedlings.
 This tree prefers relatively moist soil to maximize its 2-foot annual growth potential.